 The Yates Community Endowment is under the guidance of a 13-member, all-volunteer, all-local advisory board, co-chaired by Katie Nord Peterson and Lee Beaulac.
-The advisory board approved the Endowment's sixth round of grants totaling $34,022.
-The grants were awarded in June 2017 to the following nonprofits:
+The advisory board approved the Endowment's seventh round of grants totaling $41,653.
+The grants were awarded in June 2018 to the following nonprofits:

-- Big Brothers, Big Sisters of Greater Rochester: The Mentoring Youth for Educational Success project focuses on enrolling mentees who are chronically truant, at high risk of educational failure, reside in female-headed households in poverty and/or have parents who are incarcerated or affected by incarceration. $5,000 (Includes $1,800 from the Robert F. Flickinger Fund).
+Big Brothers, Big Sisters of Greater Rochester: The Mentoring Youth for Educational Success project focuses on enrolling youth who are chronically truant, at high risk of educational failure, or whose families are affected by poverty or incarceration. $5,000 (Includes $2,500 from the Spring Hill Fund)

-Learn more recent work by the Yates Community Endowment in its 2017 Annual Report and about the Endowment's previous grants awarded to Yates County nonprofits.
+Learn more recent work by the Yates Community Endowment in its 2018 Annual Report and about the Endowment's previous grants awarded to nonprofits serving Yates County.